seo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agencyseo search engine optimization agency

 If you build links too quickly in an unnatural way, it is likely to sound the search spider alarm bells.

-Link velocity is one of the hundreds of factors included in Google’s ranking algorithm for SEO.
+Link velocity trends are one of the hundreds of factors included in Google’s ranking algorithm for SEO.

 But, what is it?